jbroerken/mrhshared/doc/source/Events/MRH_Event/Say/MRH_EVENT_SAY_NOTIFICATION_APP_S.rst

       - Description
     * - 0
       - MRH_Uint8 (1)
-      - 0 if the request succeeded, 1 if not.
+      - 0 if the notification was sent, 1 if not.

 Sender